Angler's Aquatic Plant ID

 Dispersed water lettuce plants (Pistia stratiotes) can be fished with heavy punch baits.
-However once the invasive plants form dense colonies, fishing them can be nearly impossible.
+However once the invasive plants form dense colonies, fishing within them can be nearly impossible.
 Edges of colonies can be fished with a swim jig or other weedless presentation.

 As alligatorweed (Alternanthera philoxeroides) emerges from both shoreline and near-shore areas in spring, vertical stems provide optimal opportunity for fishing a swimbait or swimjig.

-Fish cattails (Typha latifola) in summer, when baitfish will begin to congregate among their stands.
+Fish native cattails (Typha latifola) in summer, when baitfish will begin to congregate among their stands.
 Bass will be nearby, so try fishing a swimbait or shallow running crankbait.

 Actively growing giant cutgrass (Zizaniopsis miliacea) can provide refuge for baitfish and invertebrates.
 Fish a shallow crankbait or swimbait nearby to catch schooling fish that are targeting such baitfish.

 As native pickerelweed (Pontederia cordata) drops seed and begins to decay in fall, areas of open water will begin to open up around the thick stands left over from summer.
 Use a jig to pitch back into pockets formed between these stands.

 Water primrose (Ludwigia sp.) is an invasive species.
 Once growth increases and mat formation begins, fishing this plant can become quite difficult.
 Fishing edges is most effective with a jig or senko.